nathanc7278/cs35L-W25/Notes/Elisp and Python Scripting Languages.md

 * additionally the keystroke can also be `(kbd "C-x C-a")` to change a keybind to C-x C-a without escaping the control characters.

+To edit a configuration file: we enter the `~/.emacs.d/init.el` and enter any commands that we want to change.

 `C-]` closes the debugger in Lisp.

 `(quote (1 2 3))` quote is a special form.
 It is the same as `'(1 2 3)`